We Build Living Worlds

 - Platform logic designed for continuity

-Each layer reinforces the others.
+Each layer strengthens the others.

 This is not a feature stack.